 Please contact the Center at 706-507-8740 to schedule an appointment with Dr. Dickinson-Rossello or for more information.

-Mr. White is the Coordinator of Outreach and Prevention.
+Mr. Plata is the Coordinator of Outreach and Prevention.
 If you are interested in having a presenter come to your class or organization to speak about mental health issues, including substance abuse, please contact him via email or the Counseling Center's main line, 706-507-8740.

 Ms. Cook is the Student Support Services Assistant for the Counseling Center.
 If you have questions concerning the Center, please feel free to e-mail her at firstname.lastname@example.org.
 She will respond as soon as possible, or you may call 706-507-8741.
 However, you should call the Center to make an appointment to see a therapist, sign up for a workshop, or make an appointment to take the Strong Interest Inventory.